The best hotels in Nizwa

 The $45-75/night bracket is functional but basic.
 Nizwa Grand Hotel works as a crash pad near the city centre but don't expect much beyond a clean room.
 If you can stretch to $90-110/night, the quality jump is noticeable and worth every extra dollar.

-Nizwa's best neighborhoods
+Nizwa's best hotel regions

 Start with Nizwa city itself if you want the fort, the souq, and the goat market within walking distance.
 But if you can stretch your budget, one night on Jebel Akhdar is worth skipping two nights anywhere else.